ahm0xc/vidbro/README.md

 ## VidBro

-Create short, vertical videos from a folder of images in seconds — with background music and centered overlay text — all from your terminal.
+Create short, vertical videos from a folder of images in seconds — with background music, centered overlay text, and optional CTA concatenation — all from your terminal.

 ### Why VidBro?

 - **Fast setup**: One command initializes a ready-to-use workspace in your home directory.
 - **Simple workflow**: Drop images and music into folders, then generate.
-- **Consistent output**: Images are auto-resized to 1080x1920, encoded with H.264, 30fps.
+- **Consistent output**: Images are auto-resized to 1080x1920 (configurable), encoded with H.264, 30fps.
 - **Portable**: Bundles FFmpeg via `@ffmpeg-installer/ffmpeg` — no system install required.

 ## Install